- Our Impact

 Perhaps, 25, recounts some of the hardships she used to face.
-(Watch this video from one year ago that depicts her circumstances before World Vision began its water project in her village.)

 “Because of water problems, I was very thin,” she says.
 “Now, I look healthy, because I worry no more.
 I spend much time with my family and doing other chores.
 I no longer have to walk a long distance to fetch water.”

 Perhaps smiles constantly now.
 Just a year ago, that wasn’t the case.
 She was still getting her family’s water from a distant, unprotected well, which was contaminated and routinely gave her children severe diarrhea.

 “I used to wake up very early in the morning, when other people were fast asleep, just to rush so that I didn’t find that the water was finished at the well,” she remembers.
 “I used to spend long hours waiting for water at the well.
 We were sharing the same water with animals.”

 If that wasn’t bad enough, the well would often dry up during the hot months.
 “We used to suffer a lot; we had to dig deeper and deeper,” says Perhaps.

 But Perhaps says her family’s life has now changed for good — and not just because they have safe water to drink.